Memory of the Kindertransports in National and Transnational Perspectives

 - BA History with English Literature: 1st (Nottingham Trent University

-Placement at The National Holocaust Centre (Beth Shalom) November 2016 - January 2017
+Placement at The National Holocaust Centre and Museum, UK (Beth Shalom) November 2016 - January 2017

 This placement was over a three month period and focused on the preservation, remembrance, and representation of the story of the Kindertransports within a museum setting both in terms of exhibitions and collections.

-The National Holocaust Centre and Museum recently posted this blog post about my placement and how I worked with SOC material... https://www.nationalholocaustcentre.net/blog/amy-williams-working-with-soc-material
+The National Holocaust Centre and Museum recently posted this blog post about my placement and how I worked with their SOC material.
+They also kindly discussed my placement in their newsletter.

 SDFs 1 and 2 - These two SDFs involved applying for funding so that I could travel to interview Kindertransportees living in the UK.
 These SDFs were vital to my research because I had the incredible opportunity to listen and speak with survivors.
 These research trips also developed my needs-based training because I gathered primary evidence and developed best-practice interviewing techniques.